AshwinRamesh/CompilerFrontEnd/assignment-requirements.md

 - [ ] check for main function
 - [ ] function calls should have correct number of arguments
 - [ ] functions get new environment with args
+- [ ] Make sure only ints with functions

 Test Cases
 ----------